CDLUC3/dash/user-guide.md

 ---
 ## Where to Start?

-There are multiple instances of the Dash tool, although they all have similar functions, look, and feel.
-If you are a University of California researcher and your campus is a Dash partner, you can use your campus-specific Dash instance.
-Available UC Dash instances:
+There are multiple instances of the Dash tool, although they all have similar functions, look, and feel.Note that **all** data deposited into any Dash of the instances is **publicly available via all Dash instances**.
+For example, if you are a UC Merced researcher and use dash.ucmerced.edu to deposit data, your dataset will appear in search results for individuals looking for data via any of the Dash instances, regardless of campus affiliation.

+### UC Researchers at UC Merced, UCLA, UC Irvine, UC Berkeley, or UCOP

+You can use your campus-specific Dash instance:

 * UC Merced: [dash.ucmerced.edu](http://dash.ucmerced.edu)
 * UCLA: [dash.ucla.edu](http://dash.ucla.edu)